Qiskit/qiskit-serverless/_sources/quickstart/index.rst.txt

 .. code-block:: python
    :caption: in jupyter notebook

-   from quantum_serverless import QuantumServerless, GatewayProvider, Program from qiskit.circuit.random import random_circuit
+   from quantum_serverless import QuantumServerless, Provider, Program from qiskit.circuit.random import random_circuit

-   serverless = QuantumServerless(GatewayProvider(
+   serverless = QuantumServerless(Provider(
        username="user", # this username has already been defined in local docker setup and does not need to be changed password="password123", # this password has already been defined in local docker setup and does not need to be changed host="http://gateway:8000", # address of provider